-Funded through the Engineering and Physical Sciences Research Council (EPSRC) the Centre for Doctoral Training is a publically funded organisation, and we take pride in the transparency and engagement, and collaboration opportunities our governance structure provides.
+Funded through the Engineering and Physical Sciences Research Council (EPSRC) the CP3 CDT is a publically funded organisation, and we take pride in the transparency and engagement, and collaboration opportunities our governance structure provides.

-Our management board meets on a monthly basis, and is composed of a team of leading academics, supported by the Centre Manager and Centre Administrative Officer.
-The Boards current membership can be viewed here.
+Our Management Board meets on a monthly basis, and is composed of a team of leading academics, an industrial representative and is supported by the Centre Manager and Centre Administrative Assistant.

-The role of the management is to steer the CDT and decide upon all significant operational and technical matters in order to ensure the CDT meets its overall targets.
+The role of the Management Board is to steer the CDT and decide upon all significant operational and technical matters to ensure the CDT meets its overall targets.
 The CDT Management Board shall also put in place any structure to manage the CDT that it agrees.
-In addition, the specific responsibilities of the CDT Management Board shall include:
+In addition, the specific responsibilities of the CDT Management Board include:

 - Developing and reviewing the overall research strategy, with a view to meeting the agreed objectives of the CDT and approve its implementation;